mechatroner/vscode_rainbow_csv/DEV_README.md

 * Implement align/shrink for the RFC dialects too.

+* Get rid of Object.keys() in RBQL - this could return a list of strings instead of integers.

 ## RFC Support plan
 We need:
 1. Full doc tokenization (rbql + rbql UI preview sampling + lint + autodetection) - 100% correct, doesn't have to use VSCode ranges.